Vikasdonta1/violet-sparrow-84256/content/pages/internship/internship.md

   - type: TextSection
     colors: colors-d
     variant: variant-a
-    title: This in an intern page
+    title: This is Final Project of the Internship
     text: >-
       Start adding sections by clicking the + button on the page or through the sidebar.